 Concerned about specific areas of inflammation - due to arthritis or tendonitis?

-The arms and hands are home to many potentially sensitive areas where joints or tough tissue meet nerves.
+The arms and hands are home to many potentially sensitive areas where joints or and tense tissue meet nerves.
 From the top of the shoulders to the tip of the fingers, there's ample opportunity for inflammatory conditions to create very tender spots: frozen shoulder or impingement golfer's, tennis, or baker's elbow ulnar nerve compression carpel tunnel syndrome swollen knuckles In those cases, massage therapy should always be applied slow and gradual.
 Intentional movement and pressure can provide relief.
 But when it's applied too much, too fast, it can be just the opposite.

 Remember to provide feedback and guidance - let your massage therapist know when something is currently irritated.
 And if you choose to receive massage in that area, communicate when pressure or movement is too much, too little, or feels just right.